spraybot/spraybot/README.md

 # spraybot

-This repos serves as the base to clone all the repos needed for the spraybot project
+This repos serves as the base to clone all the repos needed for the spraybot project.

 ## Setup Spraybot Workspace